 After graduating he joined Defence Research and Development Organisation (DRDO) as a scientist and later got transferred to Indian Space Research Organisation (ISRO), where he successfully deployed Rohini Satelite by India’s first Satellite launch vehicle (SLV-III).

 After working in ISRO for 2 decades and mastering launch vehicle technology, Dr. Kalam developed Indigenous Guided Missiles at the Defence Research and Development Organisation (DRDO).

-Dr. Kalam was also involved in teaching and research task at Anna University, Chennai.
+Dr. Kalam was also involved in teaching and research tasks at Anna University, Chennai.
 He also wrote books like “Wings of Fire“, “India 2020 – A vision for the new millennium“, “My journey” and “Ignited Minds – Unleashing the power within India“.
-His books have been translated in many Indian languages.
+His books have been translated into many Indian languages.

 Kalam served as the 11th President of India, succeeding K. R. Narayan and his term lasted from 25th July 2002 to 25th July 2007.
 He was affectionately known as the people’s president.

 He died due to cardiac arrest at Shillong on 27 July 2015, while he was there to deliver a lecture on “Creating a livable planet Earth” at the Indian Institute of Management Shillong.
 A memorial in memory of Dr. Kalam was inaugurated in 2017 in the island town of Rameswaram, Tamil Naidu.